spotlightpa/poor-richard/content/support/state-college.md

 [[blocks]]
 title =  "Team"
 layout = "team"
-authors = ["Wyatt Massey", "Sarah Rafacz", "Min Xian"]
+authors = ["Wyatt Massey", "Marley Parish", "Sarah Rafacz", "Min Xian"]
 +++

 {{<featured/large>}}To combat the continuing loss of local news in Pennsylvania, Spotlight PA launched its first pilot regional bureau based in State College and covering north-central Pennsylvania.
 We hope this bureau will serve as a model for how to address the crisis in local news in communities across the state.
 As part of this initiative, Spotlight PA hired a team of journalists dedicated to the region, which represents a sizable and significant infusion of talent relative to the number of current reporters.{{</featured/large>}}